Income Tax Calculator

 • Annual contribution to my children’s SSPN-i account

-(The total contribution you have made in your child(ren)’s SSPN-i account this year.
+(The annual contribution you have made in your child(ren)'s SSPN-i account.
 SSPN-i is a savings scheme by the PTPTN to save for higher education)

 RM